Depression - stopping your medicines

 Making the Decision

-Take your list of reasons to stop taking the medicine to the provider who prescribed it.
+Take your list of reasons to stop taking the medicine to your provider who prescribed it.
 Talk about each point.

 Then, ask your provider: